 - Field trips that give students and families the opportunity to learn together and make new friends

 - Clubs and activities that foster social development and academic growth

 - An involved community of students and their families

 Texas Connections Academy @ Houston is a leader in virtual education excellence that provides unparalleled individualized learning experiences.
 Our Texas virtual public school is designed to prepare and inspire each student to maximize his or her potential and succeed in an ever-changing world.

 Find Out More about Virtual School in Texas

 Want more information about Texas Connections Academy @ Houston?

 Distinct Abilities is an academic preschool in Houston that caters to both non special needs and special needs children and is inspired by the Montessori philosophy.
-It is also a daycare provider for after school children in a learning environment.
-It is 1.3 miles from North Point Elementary and 1 mile from Ward Elementary located in a Lutheran church.
+It is also a daycare provider for school-aged children.
 They also have an inclusive summer day camp with field trips to area attractions.

 Excellent Minds Academy is for high functioning students with learning disabilities and/or disorders, as well as general education students who do not function well in large classroom settings .
 We provide individual, group and computer based curriculum and encourage students to express their Excellent Minds!
 We believe that Every child deserves an Excellent education so our goal is to provide this education no matter the economic status of the household.

 In general, we accept students who fall in the following categories: